lfmeadow/llvm-issues/regalloc-repro/README.md

 - `opt-gepoff.bc` is the optimized bitcode with the GEP commit disabled
 - `opt-gepon.bc` is the optimized bitcode with the GEP commit enabled
 - The corresponding `.ll` files are included for convenience
+- `opt-gepoff.s` and `opt-gepon.s` contain the assembly generated from the optimized bitcode with the GEP rewrite disabled and enabled, respectively.
+You can grep for VGPR to see that the GEP-enabled version uses 70 VGPRs vs. 50 VGPRS, reducing the occupancy from 4 to 3.

 A very recent trunk commit was used, the patches should apply cleanly and the results should be the same as included here.